DavidRodriguezSoaresCUI/PyYoloCR/README.md

 ### Key improvements
  * __OCR performance__ : The original implementation made compromises to lower _time complexity_ (focus on speed) that could cripple _accuracy_, rendering its ouput useless or requiring a lot of manual cleanup. __PyYoloCR__ sacrifices _speed_ for better _accuracy_.
+ * __Usability__ : Requires less manual input in the pre-processing and post-processing steps, and in the terminal.
+Also on `Windows`, doesn't requires `cygwin`-related stuff.
  * __Maintainability__ : While the original `bash` code is functional and compact, it's arguably harder to maintain than a program written in a high-level language
  * __Cross-compatibility__ : Not relying on `Bash` and other linux-y dependencies means it can be ported more easily.
 Specifically I focused on making it `Windows`-friendly.